 - Teams analyze their country systems, decide on a focus area and beneficiary group.

-- Participants conduct user research including interviews with representatives from the selected beneficiary group.
+- Teams conduct user research including interviews with representatives from the selected beneficiary group.

 - Teams prototype innovative solutions to advance the inclusive insurance market.

-- Teams implement their prototypes and test them in the real world.
-Prototypes are refined.
+- Teams implement their prototypes by testing them in the real world and refining them where needed.

-- Throughout the program, teams receive expert input and benefit from peer exchange across country teams.
+- Teams receive expert input and benefit from peer exchange across country teams.

-- The fourth iii-lab took place in 2023/24 with Armenia, Nepal and Senegal and is the second iii-lab focusing on climate risk resilience.
+- The fourth iii-lab took place in 2023/24 with Armenia, Nepal and Senegal and was the second iii-lab to focus on climate risk resilience.

-- The third iii-lab took place in 2021/22 with Costa Rica, Grenada, Zambia and Zimbabwe and is focusing on climate risk resilience.
+- The third iii-lab took place in 2021/22 with Costa Rica, Grenada, Zambia and Zimbabwe and focused on climate risk resilience.

 - The second iii-lab took place in 2020/21 with Argentina, India, Morocco and Rwanda.